Josh Knappett: Coaching career

-Josh, is a well-respected coach, having achieved his ECB Level III coaching qualification at 18 years old, followed by his UKCC ECB Level IV Elite Coach qualification in 2013.
+Josh, is a known coach, having achieved his ECB Level III coaching qualification at 18 years old, followed by his UKCC ECB Level IV Elite Coach qualification in 2013.
 He is an ECB tutor, assessor and field-based trainer / internal verifier for delivering coach education courses.

 He has worked at differing levels of Middlesex Cricket from their Professional Men's squad as a fielding coach specialist, and with wicket keepers; Simpson, Rossington, Eskinazi, White and Cracknell, to Wicket Keeping and Fielding Lead for Middlesex Academy, West Regional Academy Coach and Age Group Coach from 2012.
 From 2018, Josh started providing his services to Middlesex Cricket in their partnership with Sachin Tendulkar; Tendulkar Middlesex Global Academy.

 Josh led Teddington Cricket Club as Head of Youth Cricket and First Team Coach, from 2012 to 2018.
 Where he grew the junior section substantially and supported the first team in securing 1st Xl ECB Middlesex Premier League in 2014 and 2016.

 Prior to that, he was Oxford University Women's Coach for 2008 and was Wicket Keeping Coach To Oxford MCCU in 2014.

 He started his coaching from a young age due to an upbringing supporting the delivery of Middlesex Cricket's coach education programme.
 This formalised from the early 2000s and provided him the foundations of his approach and skill set today.